Riade2022/Echoes-of-Tragedy-The-Bengal-Famine-of-1770/pages/about.md

 ---
 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Project;About the Creator;The Metadata and Userbase" %}

 ## About the Project